substatica/TWD-CH1-SDK/README.md

 # The Walking Dead: Saints & Sinners SDK

+This is an Unreal 4.26.2 shell project to be used as a platform for developing mods for Skydance Interative's game The Walking Dead: Saints & Sinners.

 * Generate Visual Studio project files for Unreal 4.26.2
   * Right click on the .uproject file in File Explorer and select General Visual Studio project files
   * If this option doesn't show in File Explorer context menu, ensure that file associations are in place to open .uproject files with Epic Launcher